 TERMS & CONDITIONS

-Footage: footage from one or more of a Timeline User’s video surveillance cameras, via PCs, laptops, tablets and smart phones where the video surveillance cameras have been connected to the internet by a Supplier via a Tetherbox
+Footage: footage from one or more of a TetherX User’s video surveillance cameras, via PCs, laptops, tablets and smart phones where the video surveillance cameras have been connected to the internet by a Supplier via a TetherBox

 Installer: one of our approved installers